Geely: LEVC

 London Electric Vehicle Company (LEVC) is a brand owned by ZGH that produces and sells electric black cabs.
 It adopted its current name in 2017 to reflect its new mission of developing and producing electric commercial vehicles.
-It was previously known as The London Taxi Company, which has roots from Manganese Bronze Holdings, the original manufacturer of black cabs that Geely acquired in 2013.
+It was formerly named The London Taxi Company, which has roots from Manganese Bronze Holdings, the original manufacturer of black cabs that Geely acquired in 2013.
 With a new factory in Ansty Park, near Coventry, it has begun production of a new generation of zero-emission-capable new taxi vehicle in late 2017.

 In February 2025, the LEVC has been consolidated into Geely Galaxy.